KevHH/personal-page/text/research.md

 ## Papers

-- **Slow rates of approximation of U-statistics and V-statistics by quadratic forms of Gaussians** <br>
+- **Slow Rates of Approximation of U-statistics and V-statistics by Quadratic Forms of Gaussians** <br>
   KH Huang, P Orbanz.

 - **Near-Optimality of Contrastive Divergence Algorithms** <br>